 So what makes a good New York slice?
 A slice should have just enough cheese and sauce to cover the thin crust which is both chewy and crispy.
 You want to taste each ingredient in every bite without any ingredients overpowering the other.
 While simple, each slice is a balancing act of flavors, textures, and colors.

 On my recent visit to Las Vegas, I set out to find the best pizza slices on the strip.
 To keep the competition fair and see how each place matched up, I decided to order the same slice at each spot.
 And this was the ubiquitous pepperoni slice.
-This is my list of 9 of the best slices of pizza on the Las Vegas Strip.If you are looking for more information about Las Vegas, I highly recommend picking up a guidebook such as Fodor's Las Vegas or the Unofficial Guide to Las Vegas 2020.
+This is my list of 9 of the best slices of pizza on the Las Vegas Strip.Planning a trip to Las Vegas?
+I recommend a guidebook such as Fodor's Las Vegas for the best places to visit and eat.
+The Unofficial Guide to Las Vegas is also great for finding hidden spots.
+These guides really help me make the most of my trips and I think they can help you too!

 Looking to save money with cashback on travel purchases including hotels, flights, car rentals, and other expenses?
 Then sign up for Rakuten to receive cashback for all of your travel related purchases.
 If you sign up using this link, you will get $30 cashback after your first qualifying purchase.